HillsMakan/sydneyhillsmakan/src/content/partner/bintangbro.md

 discount_pct: 10
 discount_text: Excluding promotions and Liven payment
 ---
 An Indonesian grill and street food specialist !
 Our goal is simple, fresh food flame-grilled to perfection !
+Where Every Bite Counts !
+Enjoy a Delicious Variety of Burgers, Spicy Chicken, Sate, and More !

 **Location :** Little Indo Town, Central Park Mall, RB011, Lower Ground Floor, 28 Broadway, Chippendale, 2008, New South Wales, Australia